 It is believed that this Haribodhini Ekadashi is that period when Lord Vishnu awakes from his four-month-long cosmic sleep.
-As per the available Puranas and holy scriptures, Lord Vishnu sleeps on the shesh-naag, a bed of serpents that in sheersagar.
+As per the available Puranas and holy scriptures, Lord Vishnu sleeps on the shesh-naag, a bed of serpents that is in sheersagar.

 mangal religious acts as wedding, sacred thread ceremonies, hair cutting ceremony, the wedding of ficus religiosa trees (pipal), initiation as the construction of a new house are not done as it is believed that the god himself is asleep and couldn’t give his blessings.

 People from all across Nepal do celebrate this festival.
 Some take fast and some people tried to reach out to the possible temples of Lord Vishnu.
 Likewise, in the Kathmandu Valley, there are four famous Narayan temples scattered in all four directions.
 The temples called Changu Narayan lies on the east, likewise Ichangu Narayan on the west, Bishankhu Narayan on the north, and the Shesh Narayan on the south.